Venture Creation: The 4th Leg of the Corporate Strategy Stool

 "[T]o succeed in a significant, cost-efficient, and timely way, [corporations] need to partner with other companies who have their own special interests and concerns, which turns out to be very hard," a trio of corporate research directors recently wrote for Harvard Business Review.

-The role of venture studios in helping corporations with scalable venture creation
+The role of venture studios in helping corporations with scalable startup creation

 "The buy, build, partner decision is not one-size-fits-all," veteran product manager Warren Smith recently wrote for the Bootcamp blog on Medium.
 "It’s a nuanced process that demands a deep understanding of market dynamics, internal strengths, and potential risks."